When the phone rings in the early morning hours these days, Erroll Southers confronts an ugly reality.

 “I wonder for a second, Did my brother, my son, or a family member become the next hashtag?
 That ought to tell you everything, and I’m a retired law enforcement officer,” Erroll said.
 “I’ve never felt this way in my life and I’ve been to the riots in the 60s, the riots in the 90s.
 And now this is really different.”

-When we approached Erroll—a longtime member of Life After Hate’s board of directors—about a possible interview on the civil rights movement we see unfolding today, he agreed immediately.
+When we approached Erroll—a longtime member of Life After Hate’s board of directors—about a possible interview on the new civil rights movement we see unfolding today, he agreed immediately.
 Like many others, this issue is deeply personal for Erroll.
 But as a black man and former FBI special agent and law enforcement leader, the current moment presents a completely different range of emotions.

 “Part of the reason is not just a lack of leadership, but a leadership that has now decided to continue to lean on the neck of the people that are talking about this by saying we’re not tough enough.
 More force is not the answer.
 Violence always hurts the wrong people.”